datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 <hr>

-#104 You used Dataprep to create a recipe on a sample of data in a BigQuery table.
+##104 You used Dataprep to create a recipe on a sample of data in a BigQuery table.
 You want to reuse this recipie on a daily upload of data with the same schema, after the load job with variable execution time completes.
 What should you do?

-* Export the recipe as a Dataprep template, and create a job in Cloud Scheduler
+* Export the Dataprep job as a Dataflow template, and incorporete it into a Composter job.

 <hr>